As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 Take 10% off an AxiDraw pen plotter and accessories with discount code DIRTALLEY10 when you buy from Evil Mad Scientist, the makers of the AxiDraw!

-It's been almost a year since I acquired an Axidraw pen plotter and began plotting my generative spirograph art!
+It's been well over a year since I acquired an AxiDraw pen plotter and began plotting my generative art!

-I have experimented with a lot of pens with my Axidraw since (I went a little pen crazy, to be honest!)
-If you are looking for info on setting up an Axidraw, and different pens, then keep reading.
+I have experimented with a lot of pens with my AxiDraw since (don't ask me how much I spent on pens in the past year!)
+If you are looking for info on setting up an AxiDraw, and different pens, then keep reading.

 I drew by hand a line for where a 14 by 14 inch piece of paper should be placed.
-My designs are all square, so the max design I draw is on a 14 by 14 inch paper where the design is 11 by 11 inches in the center.
-My version of the Axidraw can print up to A3 in size (roughly 11 by 17 inches.)
+Many of my designs are square, so the max design I draw is on a 14 by 14 inch paper where the design is 11 by 11 inches in the center.
+My version of the AxiDraw can print up to A3 in size (roughly 11 by 17 inches.)

 I create my generative designs from a Processing sketch that generates a PDF file.
 I use Illustrator to clean up the designs, and separate out sections of the designs into separate layers if I want to do a multicolor print.
 I prefer to generate separate Illustrator files for each layer.
 I also find Illustrator helpful for testing what the designs will look like at different print sizes, varying line thicknesses, pen colors and so on.

 For the sake of consistency, and my sanity, I have a little 3d printed doo-dad that I use so that I am always placing my pens at the same height above the paper.
 You can find the 3d model at the end of this blog post!